Symmetry restoration in mean-field approaches: Projected statistics

 \section{Projected statistics}

-The mechanism of symmetry breaking and restoration is not exclusive of quantum system described by pure states.
-It can also be used in the description of quantal statistical ensembles where, instead of dealing with pure states, one has to consider an ensemble of quantum states each of them weighted with a prescribed probability.
-In quantum mechanics, the formal treatment of statistical ensembles is similar to the one of pure quantum systems and it only requires to replace mean values of operators by traces over the whole Fock space "weighted" by a density matrix operator $\hat D$ responsible for the probability distribution.
-The form of this operator depends on the problem at hand but it is typically defined as an exponential where the exponent is the Hamiltonian plus some additional terms.
-When the problem is restricted to the mean-field level, the density matrix operator is the exponential of the one-body operator mean-field Hamiltonian.
+Symmetry restoration can also be introduced in the context of quantal statistical ensembles.
+The formal treatment of statistical ensembles requires the replacement of mean values of operators by traces over the whole Fock space "weighted" by a density matrix operator $\hat D$ responsible for the probability distribution \cite{kadanoff1994quantum,huang1987statistical,schieve1987statistical,attard2015quantum}.
+The form of this operator depends on the problem at hand but it is typically defined as the exponential of the Hamiltonian plus some additional terms.
+When the problem is restricted to the mean-field level, the density matrix operator is the exponential of the one-body mean-field Hamiltonian including pairing fields.
 In the trace, all possible multi-quasiparticle excitations of the mean-field ground state are considered.

 In those mean-field applications in nuclear physics that require the inclusion of pairing correlations, the density matrix operator to be used is the one of the grand canonical ensemble.
 This is required to accommodate the possibility of exchanging particles with the external "reservoir".
-When restricted to the mean-field approximation at finite temperature $T$,$\hat D$ is the exponential of the one body HFB hamiltonian $H_\mathrm{HFB}$ which is a quadratic form of creation and annihilation operators.
-This is an advantageous form for practical applications as it enormously simplifies the algebra.
-In this case, the density matrix operator can be viewed as the operator of a canonical transformation acting on the quasiparticle operators.
-To be more precise, in the HFB case $\hat D_\mathrm{HFB}$ is given by
+When restricted to the mean-field approximation at finite temperature $T$, $\hat D$ is proportional to the exponential of the one body HFB Hamiltonian $H_\mathrm{HFB}$

-with $\beta=1/(k_{B}T)$.
-The density matrix operator can be written in terms of single particle creation and annihilation operators using a shorthand notation,